M.S.W./M.P.H.: Social Work and Public Health

-Public health social work is a contemporary, integrated, trans-disiplinary approach preventing, addressing, and solving social health problems.
-This collaborative program with the Icahn School of Medicine at Mount Sinai (ISMMS) enables you to tailor your dual degree, combining one of the Fordham MSW concentrations with one of ISMMS’ eight Master of Public Health (MPH) degree tracks.
+Public health social work is a contemporary, integrated, trans-disciplinary approach to preventing, addressing, and solving social health problems.
+This collaborative program with the Icahn School of Medicine at Mount Sinai (ISMMS) enables you to tailor your dual degree, combining one of the Fordham M.S.W. concentrations with one of ISMMS’ eight Master of Public Health (M.P.H.) degree tracks.

-Students who are interested in MSW and MPH Program will take 2 years to complete each degree, however, by entering a dual program, students are expected to graduate in 3 years completing 99 credits.
+Students who are interested in the M.S.W. and M.P.H. program will take two years to complete each degree, however, by entering a dual program, students are expected to graduate in three years completing 99 credits.
 If you were to pursue both degree programs separately, you would need to complete 111 credits and it would take four years.